Vort3xed/QuizletPaywallSupplement/README.md

 - Click "Remove Email Verification Request"
 - Note that your scroll wheel (or scroll bar) will not work.
 You must use the built in "scroll down" and "scroll up" buttons in the extension popup

+## Additional Tools:
+- Click the "remove blur" button if you want to use quizlet without an account (quizlet forces you to make an account to see flash cards)

 Built to work on:
 - Chrome
 - Textbook Solutions Page